A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

-As in \cite{bagherzadeh2021reinforcement}, we trained the agent for a minimum of $200 \times n \times \log_2 n$ episodes and one million steps for training each cycle, where $n$ refers to the number of test cases in the cycle.
+Bagherzadeh et al.\cite{bagherzadeh2021reinforcement}, trained the agent for a minimum of $200 \times n \times \log_2 n$ episodes and one million steps for training each cycle, where $n$ refers to the number of test cases in the cycle.
 Training stops when the budget of steps per training instance is exhausted or when the sum of rewards in an episode cannot be improved for more than 100 consecutive episodes.
-Experiments are run once using the default settings provided by the Stable-baselines framework, on a machine with an Intel core i7, with 16 GB of RAM under the Windows 10 operating system.
+After each episode, the agent is reset before the next one.
 To answer our questions, we recorded the rank of each test.
-Even though the experiments are run once, we can still draw safe conclusions because the RL agents are evaluated over many CI cycles, allowing us to account for randomness, on the Niagara cluster servers provided by Digital Research Alliance of Canada (the Alliance).
+Experiments are run 5 times for approximately 30 days allowing us to account for randomness, on the Niagara cluster servers provided by Digital Research Alliance of Canada (the Alliance).
 Each server has 40 cores at 2.4GHz with 202GB of main memory.
 The total number of experiments is $320$.